 Conclusion

-So next time you type "gm" remember you're not just saying good morning – you're participating in a digital ritual that connects millions of people worldwide.
+So, next time you type "gm," remember you're not just saying "good morning" – you're participating in a digital ritual that connects millions of people worldwide.